uvarov-frontend/vanilla-calendar-pro/package/public/README.md

 ## Development

-Automatic checks, server deployment and npm Trusted Publishing are described in the [CI and release guide](https://github.com/uvarov-frontend/vanilla-calendar-pro/blob/main/.github/README.md).
+Automatic checks, server deployment and npm Trusted Publishing are configured in the [GitHub workflows](https://github.com/uvarov-frontend/vanilla-calendar-pro/tree/main/.github/workflows).

 Use the Node and pnpm versions pinned in `package.json` (`engines.node` and `packageManager`; enable pnpm with `corepack enable`).
 CI reads its Node version from the same file.
 From the repository checkout: